 Women's History Month - Women's History Month provides students, especially young girls, with positive role models and a more complete understanding of the past.
 Seeing women's achievements and perspectives represented helps students recognize the value and importance of women in society.
 Inspires positive change and greater gender equality in the present and future.

 Irish-American Heritage Month - To honor the achievements and contributions of Irish Americans.
-The heritage month is in March to coincide with Saint Patrick's Day, the Irish national holiday on March 17.
+The heritage month is in March to coincide with Saint Patrick's Day.